Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Career options

-• Graduates find employment in many occupations related to the industrial and marine fields, such as marine mechanic, diesel technician (industrial and marine), shipboard diesel engineer, diesel-powered equipment repair, service advisor/writer, parts supplier, equipment repair and hydraulic mechanic.
+• Graduates find employment in many occupations related to the industrial manufacturing and marine sectors, such as marine mechanic, diesel technician (industrial and marine), diesel-powered equipment repair, service advisor/writer, parts supplier, equipment repair and hydraulic mechanic.

 Future study options